melvinzhang/garden/content/posts/wip_learning_day_topics.md

 * kolmogorov complexity
 * busy beaver on the counter machine
 * [uplift modelling](https://speakerdeck.com/gerbenoostra/preventing-churn-like-a-bandit)
-* Reading your mind
-* The Signal and the Noise
 * Issue tracking
 * Scihub, google scholar
 * Setting up your own domain